 Some nice views of surrounding countryside from Hiway 2.
 We didn't bring much food to the Porcupine Mountains and food is scarce as you get to that area.

 Way off in the distance we get our first glimpse of Lake Superior.

 First we visited the Presque Isle Falls on the Presque Isle River in the S.W. corner of the park.
 These are the nicest falls in the park.

 There are upper and lower falls and we visit them both.

-We hiked from the falls to Lake Superior where the mouth of the Presque Isle River is located.
+We hike from the falls to Lake Superior where the mouth of the Presque Isle River is located.
 We skip stones across the water to the other side.